-The Agroscope phytosanitary service at Changins and Waedenswil work in close collaboration with the other services of the confederation and the cantons responsible for plant protection.
+The Agroscope phytosanitary servic (APS) at Waedenswil work in close collaboration with the other services of the confederation and the cantons responsible for plant protection.

 Swiss Federal Plant Protection Service (SPPS)